AdobeDocs/experience-manager-65-lts.en/help/sites-administering/security-checklist.md

     * `<publish-aem-install-dir>/crx-quickstart/launchpad/felix/bundle21/data`

 1. Paste the two files you previously copied.
-1. [Refresh the Crypto Bundle](/help/communities/deploy-communities.md#refresh-the-granite-crypto-bundle) if the target instance is already running.
+1. Refresh the Crypto Bundleif the target instance is already running.
 1. Repeat the above steps for all instances that you want to replicate the key to.

 #### Replicating Keys for AEM 6.2 and Older Versions {#replicating-keys-for-aem-and-older-versions}